aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk bootstrap --template bootstrap-template.yaml
 ```

+If have the need to encrypt the bootstrap artifacts, you can do this via the parameters `--bootstrap-ecr-key`,
+`--bootstrap-kms-key-id` and `--bootstrap-customer-key`.
+You have the possibility to provide own key id's or
+let cdk cdk create one for you.

 ### `cdk doctor`

 Inspect the current command-line environment and configurations, and collect information that can be useful for